Figure 24-1 Review Process

 A Review Owner also has the option to terminate an in-progress review.
 When a Review Owner terminates a review, Identity Governance takes the following actions:

 The source of the identities, permissions, accounts, and roles under review drives how review-related request changes are fulfilled.
 The fulfillment process can be manual tasks, automated actions in Identity Manager, actions sent to help desk services, or actions initiated by workflows in Identity Manager.
 The fulfillment process begins when a review run completes or when a Review Owner or Administrator modifies or removes a review item, it generates a change request which are then sent to fulfillment for approval.
 Each review item generates separate change request.
-But, for Business Role Authorization Review type, the review items are consolidated into one change request and sent to fulfillment.
+However, for Business Role Authorization Review, the review items are consolidated into a single change request, which is then forwarded to fulfillment.

 Identity Governance, however, does not generate change requests for review items for entities, such as a role, permission, account, or user if they are deleted before approval.
 In such cases, Identity Governance marks the deleted entities with a strike-through line across the text and also provides the reason for not generating the fulfillment request under View Fulfillment Status.